Baltoli/project-docs/notes/log.md

     crazy generic method to do it.
   * Then once we have a way of recognizing usages of `acq_rel`, the next step is to pick out the bounds of each usage and do the analysis on the IR.

+## 23/12/2016

+* Today: work on recognizing usages of `acq_rel` in an automaton root.
+Want a function that takes a root usage, and returns true if it is an instance of `acq_rel`.
+* Came across an interesting problem where instrumenting a module fails when all of the roots are removed from the file (fails in InstrContext.cpp with an error relating to automaton lifetimes).
+* Have now built the static analysis tool into the TESLA CMake build (optionally).
+It can now automatically run the static analyser over the genrated manifest and compile two versions of the binary.